Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \begin{proof} As no component of a normal surface is contained in a parallelity piece, every normal surface contains at least one elementary disc.
-It suffices to show that the boundary of each elementary disc intersects at least one island.
 Since the boundary graph of each 0-handle is connected and contains at least one island, every curve contained in a lake is trivial and each bridge starts and ends on an island.
-The boundary of the elementary disc runs through a bridge or lake and thus through some island. \end{proof}
+The boundary of any elementary disc runs through a bridge or lake and thus through some island. \end{proof}